randomascii/main/xperf/UIforETW/ReadMe.txt

-This is the to-do list for XperfUI, a UI to wrap recording ETW traces with xperf.exe.
+This is the to-do list for UIforETW, a UI to wrap recording ETW traces with xperf.exe.

 Done:
 Get appropriate default for tracedir.